CMU-Perceptual-Computing-Lab/MonocularTotalCapture/README.md

 }
 ```

+Some part of this code is modified from [lmb-freiburg/hand3d](https://github.com/lmb-freiburg/hand3d).

 # Adam Model
 We use the deformable human model [**Adam**](http://www.cs.cmu.edu/~hanbyulj/totalcapture/) in this code.

 **The relationship between Adam and SMPL:** The body part of Adam is derived from [SMPL](http://smpl.is.tue.mpg.de/license_body) model.
 It follows SMPL's body joint hierarchy, but uses a different joint regressor.
 Adam does not contain the original SMPL model's shape and pose blendshapes, but uses its own version trained from Panoptic Studio database.

-Facial expression of Adam model is unavailable due to copyright issue.
+Facial expression of Adam model is unavailable due to copyright issues.